Athens University of Economics and Business: History

 The Athens University of Economics and Business (AUEB) was founded in 1920 under the name of Athens School of Commercial Studies.
-It was renamed in 1926 as the Athens School of Economics and Business, a name that was retained until 1989 when it assumed its present name, the Athens University of Economics and Business.
+It was renamed in 1926 as the Supreme School of Economics and Commercial Sciences (Ανωτάτη Σχολή Οικονομικών και Εμπορικών Επιστημών, Anotati Scholi Oikonomikon kai Emborikon Epistimon, abbrev. ΑΣΟΕΕ, ASOEE), a name that was retained until 1989 when it assumed its present name, the Athens University of Economics and Business.
+Though the university of business's official name has changed, it is still known popularly in Greek by this former acronym.

 It is the oldest university in Greece in the fields of Economics and Business, its roots tracing to the establishment of a Merchant Academy in Athens.
 Up to 1955 the school offered only one degree in the general area of economics and commerce.
 In 1955 the duration of study at the School is increased from three to four years and two cycles of study leading to two separate degrees: one in economics and the other in business administration.
 In 1984 the school was divided into three departments, namely the Department of Economics, the Department of Business Administration and the Department of Statistics and Business Informatics, the latter renamed to the Informatics Department in 1995.

 In 1989, the university expanded to six departments.
 From 1999 onwards, the university developed even further and nowadays it includes eight academic departments, offering eight undergraduate degrees, 28 master's degrees and an equivalent number of doctoral programs.

-Its buildings are housed on Patision Street.
+In 2025, AUEB launched its inaugural English-taught undergraduate program, the "Bachelor in International Business & Technology," exclusively designed for international students.
+The four-year program offers a comprehensive curriculum that integrates business fundamentals, such as strategy, innovation, and entrepreneurship, with cutting-edge technological studies, including business intelligence, digital marketing, and artificial intelligence.

+Its main building is housed on Patision Street 76, while other buildings of the university are located in the nearby area.

 Academic departments

-The Athens University of Economics and Business today comprises three Schools and 8 academic Departments.
+The Athens University of Economics and Business today comprises three Schools and 8 academic departments.

 Each Department accepts students at the undergraduate level, after successfully passing the pan-Hellenic exams, and offers a 4-year undergraduate program of studies.
-Each academic department also offers one or more graduate programs of studies, leading to a master's degree, as well as a Doctoral Program, leading to a PhD Degree.
+Each academic department also offers one or more graduate programs of studies, leading to a master's degree, as well as a Doctoral Program, leading to a PhD degree.